-So this report by Inside Facebook came out today saying that whereas Facebook normally gets about 20 million new users a month, the month of May only saw 11.8 million.
+A report by Inside Facebook came out today saying that whereas Facebook normally gets about 20 million new users a month, the month of May only saw 11.8 million.
 Further, it said over 6 million people left Facebook, including about 100,000 from the UK.
 It only goes to ask the question: Is Facebook over?
-Maybe their just getting ready for Quit Facebook Day?
+Maybe they are just getting ready for Quit Facebook Day?

 First of all, I have to wonder if this 6 million number are not duplicate or web-bot profiles.
 With over 700 million on the Social Network, you have to figure there are a few of those out there.
 The sooner they’re gone, the better.

 I know people that leave Facebook like a grocery store.
 Instead of keeping their profiles up, they don’t want anyone to bother them, therefore they nix the whole account.
-A month later, their back on to friend you once again.
+A month later, they are back on to friend you once again.

 A really bad break-up?
 Loose a job?
 I could see someone deleting one account to create another account.
 Better than unfriending hundreds of people.